ratiw/vuetable-2-tutorial/doc/README.md

 ### Tutorial Content

+> __Note__
+> This tutorial is based on v1.3 of Vuetable-2, but the newest version at the moment is v1.6 which contains some breaking changes (see [release note](https://github.com/ratiw/vuetable-2/releases/tag/v1.6.0)).
+I'll try to update the tutorial to the latest version of Vuetable-2 as soon as I can.

 The tutorial has been designed to be follow along, so you could start from the beginning through the end.
 At the end of each lesson, there will be a link to the whole code on GitHub.

 > If you're using Bootstrap 3 CSS, clone the code from [vuetable-2-tutorial-bootstrap](https://github.com/ratiw/vuetable-2-tutorial-bootstrap) instead.